ostdotcom/website-docupony/docs/2_10_API_TRANSACTION-TYPES_STATUS.md

 sidebar_label: /transaction-types/status
 ---

 Send a POST request on `/transaction-types/status` to query the status of executed transactions.
+Multiple uuids can be passed in a single request to receive the status of all.

 ### Input Parameters
 | Parameter           | Type   | Value                                               |